Don't talk to a broker before you check our in-depth feature and save time, temper, and money

 Hey, we're no experts.
 We need to get that clear from the start.
-And when it comes to reliable mechanical advice, tips, and tricks, there are plenty of people who've forgotten more than we'll ever know.
+And when it comes to reliable mechanical advice, tips, and tricks, there are millions of people who've forgotten more than we'll ever know.

 But collectively here at Sump, we've been riding classic bikes for a couple of hundred years or so, and we've screwed up most of 'em at one time or another—and it's only the screw-ups that really ever teach you anything.

 Ask Edison (eyes right).

 So if, right now, you're busy screwing up your own bike and have got more bits left over than you had when you started, we might be able to help hammer them back somewhere.

 Or maybe you're just naturally—or even unnaturally—curious about that big, pulsing thing throbbing between your legs and want to get to grips with it.